imchristianlowe/imchristianlowe.github.io/_posts/2022-11-08-setting-up-aws-route53-with-terraform.md

 ---
-title: AWS Route53 Setup with Terraform
+title: How to Setup Route53 with Terraform
 date: 2022-11-08 00:00:00 +/-TTTT
 categories: [HowTos, Aws]
 tags: [terraform, aws, route53, cloud]     # TAG names should always be lowercase